 Many people don't realize they have a vision problem.
 Perhaps they've gone years without glasses and haven't noticed the gradual change in their vision.
 Or they’ve noticed a change, but put off a visit to an eye doctor.
-Regardless of whether you’re experiencing problems, make an appointment with Dr. Dempsey to maintain your eye health.
+Regardless of whether you’re experiencing problems, make an appointment with Dr. Paradis to maintain your eye health.

 There are many clues that your eyesight needs correcting, such as struggling to read up close, or having trouble seeing street signs, or barely deciphering faces while watching a film.
 If you're still not sure you need glasses, consider these 6 questions.

 Unless it's unusually bright, there's no reason to be squinting if your vision is clear.
 Although squinting may briefly enhance your eyes’ ability to focus, if done for too long it can tax your eyes and surrounding muscles, which can result in frequent headaches.